thor314/uncloak/meta/meta-Related Pages Edge Types List.md

 tags: type/meta
 completion: .9
 ---
-*last-modified (only renders within Obsidian with Dataview installed): `$= dv.current().file.mtime`*
 # meta-Related Pages Edge Types List
 The following is a list of all currently accepted edge types between nodes.
 If you think a new edge type should be proposed, open a PR.
 The double-colon syntax is a feature of the [dataview](https://github.com/blacksmithgu/obsidian-dataview) Obsidian plugin to declare inline metadata.
-Press `F11` to open this page within Obsidian.
+Press `F11` to open this page while within Obsidian.

 ## Topics
 Each node **must** have a single primary topic and **may** include additional secondary topics: